Marwan1137/Marwan1137/README.md

 ###

-<p align="left">✨ Creating Cross-Platform Mobile Applications<br>📚 I'm currently learning new skills on Flutter framework<br>🎯 My goal is to build scalable cross platform mobile application that helps people in their needs</p>
+<p align="left">✨ Creating Cross-Platform Mobile Applications<br>📚 learning new skills on Mobile Development frameworks<br>🎯 My goal is to build scalable cross platform mobile application that helps people in their needs</p>

 ###